 Students work in multidisciplinary teams to learn through doing, with emphasis on defining and diagnosing the problem through a holistic lens of technology, people, and environment.
 Students follow a user-centered design methodology throughout the process, seeking to deeply understand a problem from multiple perspectives and accept its ambiguities before attempting to solve it.
 Whenever possible, instruction in these subjects is “hands-on” and experimental, with the instructor serving as both mentor and lecturer.

-Intro to Design I & II Learning Outcomes
+Design Learning Outcomes

 By the end of the course, students will be able to demonstrate the ability to:

 - Identify, breakdown, and define open-ended problems.